 Contact Our Sexual Offences Defence Lawyers (Yorkshire, London, Birmingham, Manchester)

 Our robust defence preparation, attention to detail and professional representation makes us the first choice for criminal defence.
-These key traits are essential to safeguarding the rights of our clients from allegations of criminal activity.
+These key traits are essential to safeguarding the rights of our clients from such allegations of criminal activity.
 We discuss all the available options in order to find and implement the best course of action.

 Our expert sexual offence solicitors are available 24 hours a day, 7 days a week, ready to advise and assist.
 For more information, please contact Stuart Sutton on 07798 753 720 or get in touch via our online contact form.